-- A group constitution or charter. - A document that outlines how the group will run, core values, roles, and responsibilities etc. Having a constitution or charter will ensure the group meets legal and safety requirements. - Emergency planning. - What to do in case of a fire or health emergency. - Information storage and safety plans. - This is important so that member information (names and contact information) does not fall into the wrong hands.
-(Briefly discussed this in Section 3.) - Liability insurance. - Groups will need to protect itself and reduce risk to members and volunteers. - · Financial accounts and reporting plans - Need for a registered bank account to manage expenses and funds.
-Templates for maintaining financial records, and reporting to national revenue agency etc.
+- A group constitution or charter. - A document that outlines how the group will run, core values, roles, responsibilities, etc. - Emergency planning. - o Information on what to do in case of a fire or health emergency. - Information storage and safety plans. - Plans to keep information private.
+This is important so that member information does not fall into the wrong hands. - Liability insurance. - o Groups should protect themselves and reduce risk to members. - Financial accounts and reporting plans. - You might need a registered bank account to manage expenses and funds.
+Templates for maintaining financial records can help.